hindu-comm/weblogs/manasataramgini/2015/03/2015-03-31_the-dream-motif.md

 Vidrum: “To my great misfortune, that day when I was searching for my geometry box, which you recovered, I had forgotten to lock my bike and it was stolen by the time I returned to it.”
-Lootika: “That is very sad indeed\!
+Lootika: “That is very sad indeed!
 Did you register a case with the cops?”
 Vidrum: “My father took me to the cops but they laughed at us and said everyday cycles are stolen by the dozen and they had bigger crimes to